ManishMahto1/video-editing-platform/README.md

-Video Editing Platform
+# Video Editing Platform

-A web-based video editing platform that allows users to upload videos, trim them, add subtitles (via .srt files or raw text), and render the final video.
-The frontend is built with React, TypeScript, and Tailwind CSS, providing a modern and responsive UI with a processing spinner for user feedback.
-The backend uses Node.js, Express, TypeScript, Prisma (with MySQL), and FFmpeg for video processing.
-Table of Contents
+This is a full-stack video editing platform that allows users to upload, trim, add subtitles, render, and download videos.
+The project is divided into two parts: the **backend** and the **frontend**.

-Features
+## Features

-Tech Stack
-Prerequisites
+- **Frontend**:
+  - Built with React, TypeScript, and Vite.
+  - Upload videos, trim, add subtitles, and render them.
+  - Real-time status updates and video download functionality.

+- **Backend**:
+  - Built with Node.js, Express, and Prisma.
+  - Handles video uploads, processing, and storage.
+  - Provides REST APIs for video editing operations.
+  - Scheduled cleanup of old videos using `node-cron`.

+---

-Project Structure
+## Project Structure
-Setup Instructions
-Backend Setup
-Frontend Setup

-Video Upload: Upload MP4 videos for editing.
-Trimming: Trim videos by specifying start and end times.
-Subtitles: Add subtitles via .srt file upload or raw text input with timestamps (HH:MM:SS,mmm).
-Rendering: Render the final edited video with applied changes.
-User-Friendly UI: Modern, responsive frontend with loading spinners and animations.
-Backend Processing: Efficient video processing using FFmpeg and Prisma for database management.

-Tech Stack
-Frontend

-React: UI library for building components.
-TypeScript: Static typing for improved code quality.
-Tailwind CSS: Utility-first CSS for styling.
-Axios: HTTP client for API requests.

-Backend

-Node.js: JavaScript runtime for the server.
-Express: Web framework for API routes.
-TypeScript: Static typing for backend code.
-Prisma: ORM for MySQL database.
-FFmpeg: Video processing for trimming and subtitle overlay.
-Multer: Middleware for handling file uploads.

-Database

-MySQL: Relational database for storing video metadata.

-Prerequisites

-Node.js (v16 or higher): Download
-MySQL (v8 or higher): Download
-FFmpeg: Download and add to system PATH (e.g., C:\ffmpeg\bin)
-Git: For cloning the repository.
-Nodemon (optional): For backend development with auto-restart.

 Project Structure
 video-editing-platform/
 ├── video-editing-backend/